glassroom/torch_lsuv_init/README.md

 `data` is a sample batch of input data drawn from training dataset.

 `apply_only_to` is a list of strings indicating target children modules.
-For example, \['Conv'\] results in LSUV being applied to children of type containing the substring 'Conv', which matches all convolutional layers defined in the PyTorch API: Conv1d, Conv2d, ..., ConvTranspose2d, ConvTranspose3d.
+For example, \['Conv'\] results in LSUV being applied to children of type containing the substring 'Conv', which includes all convolutional layers defined in the PyTorch API ('Conv1d', 'Conv2d', ..., 'ConvTranspose3d').

 `tol` is a positive number lower than 1.0, below which differences between actual and unit standard deviation are acceptable.